SaadBaig/TryHackMe/PS Empire/README.md

 ```

 TONS of information here!
-We can see a slrew of open ports running various services, and with the -sC flag, we are able to run a basic nmap script scan that comes by default.
+We can see a slew of open ports running various services, and with the -sC flag, we are able to run a basic nmap script scan that comes by default.

+## Exploitation

 I jumped the gun and was curious to see what exploits Windows 7 Build 7601 are available: